Barossa Trail: Route description

 The Barossa Trail begins adjacent to the railway line at Ann Milroy Lane in Kalbeeba on the eastern outskirts of Gawler.
 It follows the railway line through Sandy Creek, then crosses the railway using a short section of Cockatoo Lane.
 The track resumes adjacent to the Barossa Valley Way through gum trees, then over a hill and descends into Lyndoch.
 From Lyndoch, the track follows the Barossa Valley Way, then next to the railway line to Rowland Flat.

 From Rowland Flat, the track is away from the road and railway, through vineyards and bushland near the North Para River and the Jacob's Creek visitor centre.
 This section has short steep sections and sharper corners, but rewarding scenery.
 From St Hallett Road to Tanunda, the track is again adjacent to the Barossa Valley Way.

 The track continues from Tanunda to Nuriootpa then Angaston.
 This section was already known as the Barossa Trail prior to the decision to change the rest of the trail's name to match in 2019.
 The section between Nuriootpa and Angaston is on the former railway alignment, so has railway grades.

 The section from Tanunda to Nuriootpa is mostly flat.
-From Nuriootpa, The Barossa Trail follows the former railway alignment through vineyards and past the Adelaide Brighton Cement factory.
+From Nuriootpa, The Barossa Trail follows the former railway alignment through vineyards and past the Adbri factory.
 It provides views across the valley from the eastern side, then passes through a cutting for the final descent to Angaston.